 - It provides protection from environmental bacteria, reducing new infections through to calving time

-- We can also identify cows that do not clear over the dry period, so decisions can be made about culling these.
+- It helps to identify cows that do not clear over the dry period, that are repeat offenders, so decisions can be made about culling.

-What combination of treatment is suitable for your herd will depend on your current situation and can be discussed with you vet at a dry cow consult.
+What combination of treatment is suitable for your herd will depend on your current situation and can be discussed with your vet at a dry cow consult.
+This discussion includes:

-- Where are you now in terms of bulk milk somatic cell count (BMSCC) & individual somatic cell count (SCC)?
+- Where is your herd now in terms of bulk somatic cell count and individual somatic cell counts?

-- How many cases of clinical and subclinical mastitis/per month over this season have you had?
+- How many cases of clinical and subclinical mastitis have your cows had over the season?

-- And, where would you like to be coming into next season?
+- What would you like to achieve next year?

-A dry cow consult will also help you to decide which treatment is suitable for what animals to help you achieve your production goals in the coming season.
+With the answers to these questions, we can help you to decide what treatments are suitable for which animals to help you to achieve your production goals in the coming season.